cs1302uga/cs1302-tutorials/components/components.md

    </tr>
    </table>

-1. The default size for the image in the ImageView container is 500x500.
+1. The default size for the image in the ImageView container is 500x500 (Even though the image says 300x300).
    Do a quick google search for "500x500 images" and load one or two of the images to make sure the app is functioning properly. **Note:** the `Image` class only supports the BMP, GIF, JPEG, and PNG filetypes.

 1. Congratulations on compiling and running a good looking app!